Nevada Quick Facts

 Overview

-Known as the Silver State, Nevada is rich in mineral deposits, particularly gold and silver.1 It is also rich in renewable energy resources.2 The Sierra Nevada Mountains mark the western edge of Nevada with California, and the open prairie and deep canyons of the Columbia Plateau occupy the northeastern part of the state.
-However, almost all of Nevada is within the Great Basin, an arid area with no outlet to the sea.
-The state's iconic buttes and flat-topped mesas are scattered between the mountain ranges that rise from the desert floor.3,4 The sun-bathed desert provides Nevada with the greatest solar power potential in the nation, and the state has substantial solar energy development.5 Geothermal resources are also widespread in Nevada, and the state ranks second in the nation, after California, in its electricity generating capacity at geothermal power plants.6,7,8 Although Nevada has the lowest average annual precipitation in the nation, it has one of the nation's largest hydroelectric facilities, Hoover Dam.
-The Dam spans the Colorado River between Nevada and Arizona and supplies the region with electricity.9,10 Nevada's mountain slopes are home to the state's mostly juniper and pinyon pine forests, and the mountain ridges have the state's greatest wind power potential, but only a small amount of the state's electricity is generated from wind or biomass.11,12,13 Nevada does not have any significant crude oil, natural gas, or coal reserves and has no nuclear power plants.14,15 However, the state is the nation's only lithium producer.16 Lithium is used in the manufacturing of the rechargeable batteries used in portable electronic devices, electric vehicles, and grid storage applications.17 A northern Nevada lithium deposit is thought to be the largest in North America, and construction of an open pit mine began at that location in 2023.
-Numerous other lithium claims have been staked in the state.18,19 Nevada also has deposits of 33 of the 50 minerals identified as critical minerals by the U.S. Geological Survey in 2022, which are used in the manufacture of batteries, seminconductors, solar panels, and wind turbines, among other applications.20,21
+Known as the Silver State, Nevada is rich in mineral deposits, particularly gold and silver.1 It is also rich in renewable energy resources.2 The Sierra Nevada Mountains mark the western edge of Nevada with California, and almost all of Nevada is within the Great Basin, an arid area with no outlet to the sea.
+The state's iconic buttes and flat-topped mesas are scattered between the mountain ranges that rise from the desert floor.3,4 The sun-bathed desert provides Nevada with some of the best solar power potential in the nation, and the state has substantial solar energy development.5 Geothermal resources are also widespread in Nevada, and the state ranks second in the nation, after California, in its electricity generating capacity at geothermal power plants.6,7,8 Although Nevada has the lowest average annual precipitation in the nation, it has one of the nation's largest hydroelectric facilities, Hoover Dam.
+The Dam spans the Colorado River between Nevada and Arizona and supplies the region with electricity.9,10,11 Nevada's mountain slopes are home to the state's juniper and pinyon pine forests, and the mountain ridges have the state's greatest wind power potential.
+However, only a small amount of the state's electricity is generated from wind or biomass.12,13,14 Nevada does not have any significant crude oil, natural gas, or coal reserves, and it has no nuclear power plants.15,16 However, the state is the nation's only lithium producer.17 Lithium is used in the manufacturing of rechargeable batteries used in portable electronic devices, electric vehicles, and grid storage applications.18 A northern Nevada lithium deposit is the largest in North America, and construction of an open pit mine began at that location in 2023.
+Another major lithium mine was approved in Nevada in southern Nevada's Silver Peak Range in 2024.
+Numerous other lithium claims have been staked in the state.19,20,21 Nevada also has deposits of 33 of the 50 minerals identified as critical minerals by the U.S. Geological Survey.22,23

-Nevada is the largest source of gold in the United States and the state's mines account for about three-fourths of the gold produced in the nation.22 In 1859, the discovery of silver and gold drew a rush of settlers to Nevada.23 Today, the state's population growth is among the fastest in the nation, but Nevada remains among the 10 least densely populated states.24,25 The federal government owns about four-fifths of Nevada's land, the largest share of any state.
-The U.S. Bureau of Land Management manages grazing, mining, and energy development on most of those public lands.26,27 Although mining for gold, silver, lithium, and other minerals remains important, the state's economy now includes: aerospace and defense; information technology; health; manufacturing and logistics; natural resource technologies; and tourism.28 Las Vegas and Reno are tourist destinations for gaming and entertainment, and the leisure and hospitality industry is the state's largest employer.29
+Nevada is the largest source of gold in the United States and the state's mines account for about 70% of the gold produced in the nation.24 In 1859, the discovery of silver and gold drew a rush of settlers to Nevada.25 Today, the state ranks among the top 10 in fastest population growth by percentage, but Nevada remains among the 10 least densely populated states.26,27 The federal government owns about four-fifths of Nevada's land, the largest share of any state.
+The U.S. Bureau of Land Management manages grazing, mining, and energy development on most of those public lands.28,29 Although mining remains important, the state's economy is now driven by finance, insurance, and real estate; arts and entertainment; and government enterprises.30 Las Vegas and Reno are tourist destinations for gaming and entertainment, and the leisure and hospitality industry is the state's largest employer.31,32

 Tourism to Las Vegas and Reno helps make the transportation sector Nevada’s biggest energy consumer.

-In part because of tourism, Nevada's transportation sector accounts for more than one-third of the state's total energy consumption.
-The residential sector consumes one-fourth of the total energy used in the state, the industrial sector accounts for more than one-fifth, and the commercial sector uses about one-fifth.30 Almost three-fourths of the state's residents live in southern Nevada in Clark County, which includes the city of Las Vegas.31 Despite the heavy use of air conditioning in the state during the long, hot summers, Nevada's per capita energy consumption is less than in about three-fourths of the states.32,33,34 The amount of energy consumed for each dollar of GDP in Nevada is below the national average.35 Overall, Nevada ranks eighth-lowest among the states in energy production, and uses more than six times more energy than is produced in the state.36
+In part because of tourism, Nevada's transportation sector accounts for nearly two-fifths of the state's total energy consumption.
+The residential sector consumes almost one-fourth of the total energy used in the state, the industrial sector accounts for one-fifth, and the commercial sector uses less than one-fifth.33,34 Almost three-fourths of the state's residents live in Clark County in southern Nevada, which includes the city of Las Vegas.35,36 Despite the heavy use of air conditioning in the state during the long, hot summers, Nevada's per capita energy consumption is less than in three-fourths of the states.37,38,39 The amount of energy consumed for each dollar of GDP in Nevada is below the national average.40 Overall, Nevada ranks sixth-lowest among the states in energy production and uses more than 11 times more energy than is produced in the state.41

 Electricity